James of Jerusalem

 Prayer

-Blessed are you, LORD our God, King of the universe; following the example of your apostle James, brother of our Lord, grant that your church may give itself continually to prayer and to the reconciliation of all who are at variance and enmity; through Jesus the Messiah our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of heaven and earth!
+Following the example of your apostle James, the brother of our Lord, guide your church to devote itself continually to prayer and to bring peace wherever conflict divides.
+Strengthen us to speak words of reconciliation, serve with compassion, and remain faithful as peacemakers so that your love may heal our communities and glorify your name.
+We pray this through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

 Bibliography